What is famotidine?

 To make sure this medicine is safe for you, tell your doctor or pharmacist if you have ever had:

-Ask a doctor before using famotidine if you are pregnant.
+Ask a doctor before using famotidine if you are pregnant or breastfeeding.

 How should I take famotidine?

 Use famotidine exactly as directed on the label, or as prescribed by your doctor.

 Famotidine injection is given as an infusion into a vein.
 A healthcare provider will give you this injection if you are unable to take the medicine by mouth.